The Heating & Air Conditioning Specialist

-- Many flat rate contractors have cheap trip fees and shocking hourly rates.
+- Most flat rate contractors have cheap trip fees and shocking hourly rates.

 - A typical circuit board costs $100 wholesale.
 They’re often sold for $800 installed.

-- Many, if not most, large contractors pay their repairmen on some form of commision.
+- Most large and many small contractors pay their repairmen some form of commision.

 - A real checkup is good.
 Most tune-up specials aren’t.
 There just isn’t much to tune up.

 - Equipment lifespan is longer than you’ve heard.
 Click here for audio commentary.